 *Nectar Money’s lending criteria and responsible lending checks apply.

-* A Nectar Money loan requires responsible borrowing checks and must meet standard borrowing criteria.
-Interest rates 11.95% - 29.95% p.a. fixed. $240 establishment fee, $1.75 admin fee per repayment apply.
-Please see our privacy policy and rates and terms or visit our FAQs for the most up to date information.
-This publication is provided for general information purposes and does not constitute legal, tax or other professional advice from Nectar Money, and it is not intended as a substitute for obtaining advice from a financial advisor or any other professional.
-We make no representations, warranties or guarantees, whether expressed or implied, that the content in the publication is accurate, complete or up to date.
+All loans are subject to responsible lending checks and standard borrowing criteria.
+Please see our privacy policy and rates and terms, or visit our FAQs for the most up to date information.
+This publication is provided for general information purposes only and does not constitute legal, tax, financial, or other professional advice from Nectar Money.
+It is not intended as a substitute for obtaining advice from a financial adviser or any other qualified professional.
+We make no representations, warranties, or guarantees, whether express or implied, that the content in this publication is accurate, complete, or up to date.